tbozinis/Salesforce-DevOps/Azure DevOps/README.md

   - **branches** (include/exclude) will run the pipeline if a commit is pushed to the included branches
   - **paths** (include/exclude) will run the pipeline if a file is changed under the include paths
   - **pr** the pipeline will run when a Pull request is opened (& when a new commit on the source branch is pushed) **can be specified in the branch polices as a build validation**
+- Don't forget to setup the secure file!

 > more about triggers can be found in [Build Azure Repos Git or TFS Git repositories](https://docs.microsoft.com/en-us/azure/devops/pipelines/repos/azure-repos-git?view=azure-devops&tabs=yaml#ci-triggers)